Skip to Content

 Phase II composting can be considered a managed, temperature-dependent ecological process that uses air to keep the compost at a temperature where microorganisms can thrive and multiply.

-To thrive, these thermophilic (heat-loving) organisms require both useable carbohydrates and nitrogen, some of which must be in the form of ammonia.
+To thrive, these thermophilic (heat-loving) organisms require both useable carbohydrates and nitrogen, some of which must be ammonia.
 The mushroom mycelium thrives on these bacteria as they produce or act as nutrients in the compost.

 The Third Component of Spent Compost

 Wet-dug peat is transported in a saturated state, whereas milled peat is partially dried before packaging and shipment.
-Certain farmers prefer wet-dug peat because it has a higher water-holding capacity than milled peat.
+Certain farmers prefer wet-dug peat because it has more water-holding capacity than milled peat.

 In Closing